-Senior Deputy Editor, espnW and Multiplatform Storytelling
+Senior Deputy Editor, News Enterprise

 Janovy joined ESPN in 2006 and previously co-directed the ESPN Digital & Print Media Enterprise team, establishing vision, strategy, goals, operations, management, structure, personnel and processes for the production of digital and print features, projects and enterprise storytelling.
+She previously led a team focused on women-centric storytelling for espnW.
 She is a former member of the ESPN Editorial Board.
 She was a 2015 fellow in the Punch Sulzberger Leadership Program at Columbia University.
 She’s a past president of the Omaha Press Club, and a writer and cast member for the Press Club Show and member of the Omaha Press Club Journalism Education Inc. Board.
 She was a 1992 Fellow at the Knight Center for Specialized Journalism, University of Maryland College of Journalism, studying race, class and ethnicity.

-A native of Lincoln, Nebraska, she holds a master of science degree from the Columbia University Graduate School of Journalism and a bachelor of arts degree in political science from the University of Nebraska at Omaha, where she was a captain and starter for the women’s basketball team.
+A native of Lincoln, Neb., she holds a master of science degree from the Columbia University Graduate School of Journalism and a bachelor of arts degree in political science from the University of Nebraska at Omaha, where she was a captain and starter for the women’s basketball team.